 In this course, designed specifically for women in leadership by Deborah Streeter, the Bruce F. Failing, Sr., Professor of Personal Enterprise at Cornell, you will deconstruct your own professional network and how it is working - or not working - for you.
 By defining key roles and relationships, you will identify and address areas in your network that can be strengthened.
 This course will also provide you the tools to overcome common challenges to developing and maintaining networks that women face due to harassment or the double bind.

-Join us for the next Symposium, starting September 27.
+Join us for the next Symposium August 17-19th.
 From the workplace to our homes, discussions about diversity and inclusion are necessary to become aware of our biases and promote action and change.
-Throughout this Symposium, you will examine and dissect key diversity and inclusion topics such as unconscious bias, psychological safety, belonging, inclusive leadership, cross-cultural conversations, and the nuance of equity.
+Throughout this Symposium, you will examine and dissect key diversity and inclusion topics like psychological safety, belonging, and equity.
 By participating in dynamic and relevant dialogues, you will discover a variety of perspectives and create genuine connections with participants from diverse industries and backgrounds.

 You may participate in as many sessions as you wish.
 Attending Symposium sessions is not required to successfully complete the certificate program.
 Once enrolled in your courses, you will receive information about upcoming events.
 Accessibility accommodations will be available upon request.